Mike Miller, Executive Director

 Lauren joined the Foundation in 2018 after leaving the education field, where she had worked for seven years.
 She has lived in Homer since 2011 and loves this community for its wonderful people and environment.
-She is the first assistant for the Homer Foundation.
+She is often on the trails or on the water with her husband and daughter.

 Board of Trustees